emesc/booking_system/README.md

 [Ruby on Rails](http://rubyonrails.org/)

-## Planned features
+## Features

-### Views
+### Done

-* Separate controller and views for admin to manage resources.
+* Separate controller and views for admin to manage resources
-* Filters according to customers' areas of interest.
+* Filters (search, by category, by year) according to customers' areas of interest
-* Calendar view for programs' available dates.
+* Use devise to handle registrations and sessions but within the admin scope *

-### Users
+### Todo

-* Admins can make bookings, can view and create programs/users but should only be able to update and destroy their own programs.
+* Calendar view for programs' available dates
-* Managers are school admins who can create and delete teacher accounts, can view programs, can make bookings.
+* Admins can make bookings, can view and create programs/users but should only be able to update and destroy their own programs
-* Teachers can view programs, can make bookings.
+* Managers are school admins who can create and delete teacher accounts, can view programs, can make bookings; account registration with credit card info available only to managers

-## Further challenges
+* Teachers can view programs, can make bookings
 * Tests.
 Eg, a bug can cause the system to accept a booking although the slot is taken
 * Rating system and accept feedback from teachers
 * Favourites by following the lesson.
 This will allow the teachers to easily book the program for his/her next batch of students